rahulkrishy/CPT_Github/Readme.md

 ```

 ## Creating and Cloning Repositories
-Create a "new repository" on GitHub and name it.
+Create a `new repository` on GitHub and name it.
 Copy the repository HTTPS URL or To initialize a new Git repository, use:
 ```bash
 git init
 ```